Post Vintage MX

 Pre-entry fees: First class, $45; each additional class, $30.
-Race day entry fees: First class, $60; each additional class $35. *You can save at least 10-percent by entering online.
-A link to SeriesTracker is located on the homepage.
+Race day entry fees: First class, $60; each additional class $35.
+You can save at least 10-percent by entering online with our partner SeriesTracker, click here.

 Membership: Current AHRMA membership is required to compete in AHRMA National events.
 For AHRMA membership information, please contact us.
 Memberships and renewals are available at the track.